AakashMutum/OutfitCast/README.md

 - A **complete frontend skeleton** ready for live data integration.
 - A **responsive, accessible, production-ready UI** made entirely in Python — no HTML or JS required.
-- A **clean modular structure** (one-file build) that can be easily expanded for personalization, wardrobes, or notifications.
+- A **clean modular structure** (single-file build) that can be easily expanded for personalization or notifications.
 - **Robust placeholder logic** mimicking real API behavior (with graceful error handling already structured).

 ---